-Russ Gordon Office: 221 Olin Hall Hours: 3:00-4:00 pm M-F in Olin 305
+Russ Gordon Office: Olin 221 Hours: 3:00-4:00 pm M-F

 Calculus has its roots in two geometric problems: determining the areas of regions that have curved boundaries and finding tangents to curves other than circles.
-Using geometric techniques, the ancient Greeks made progress solving these two problems for the conic sections (circles, ellipses, parabolas, and hyperbolas) and some other easily defined curves.
-With the introduction of analytic geometry (the familiar x, y coordinate system, which provides a strong link between algebra and geometry) in the middle of the seventeenth century, a vast array of new curves were considered, and algebraic techniques were developed to determine areas and tangents for these curves.
+Using geometric techniques, the ancient Greeks were able to solve these two problems for the conic sections (circles, ellipses, parabolas, and hyperbolas) and some other easily defined curves.
+With the introduction of analytic geometry (the familiar x, y coordinate system which provides a strong link between algebra and geometry) in the middle of the seventeenth century, a vast array of new curves were considered, and algebraic techniques were developed to determine areas and tangents for these curves.
 Not long after this development, Newton and Leibniz independently discovered that the problems of areas and tangents were related to one another in a simple way; this discovery is considered to be the birth of calculus.
-The fact that many problems in the physical sciences can be reduced to finding areas or tangents has made calculus one of the cornerstones of the scientific revolution.
+The fact that many problems in the physical sciences can be reduced to finding areas or tangents has made calculus the cornerstone of the scientific revolution.

 Mathematics in general, and calculus in particular, is often taught as a set of algorithms and/or skills to be mastered and the focus is usually on one skill at a time.
 Several sample problems are explained then a large collection of similar problems are given as exercises.
 These exercises can often be solved by imitation rather than understanding.
-While skills are certainly important and an essential part of problem solving, other crucial aspects of problem solving include understanding the underlying concepts, knowing which skills to use, and combining several skills in a multi-step problem.
-Learning to solve nonroutine problems, those without an example to imitate and requiring multiple ideas and skills, is one of the goals of this class.
+While skills are certainly important and an essential part of problem solving, other crucial aspects of problem solving include knowing which skills to use and combining several skills in a multi-step problem.
+Learning to solve non-routine problems, those without an example to imitate and requiring more than one step, is one of the goals of this class.
 These sorts of problems require more time and effort and can be frustrating, but the satisfaction of solving such a problem is much greater than simply cranking out an answer to a plug and chug problem.
 You will be given ample opportunity to experience such frustration and satisfaction during the next four months.

 A typical class period will take the following form: a brief overview of previous material, including a discussion of some of the homework problems, followed by an interactive lecture on new material and, as time permits, a preview of what to expect on the next assignment.
 As an understanding of the material from the previous lecture is often needed in the next lecture, it is necessary to do the homework before the next class period; this may require some self-discipline on your part.
-There will usually be enough time in class to go over some of the homework problems but certainly not all of them.
-If you have further questions, seek assistance from other sources: fellow students taking the class, my office hours, various tutoring options, etc.
+There will usually be enough time to go over some of the homework problems but certainly not all of them.
+If you have further questions, seek assistance from other sources: students in class, my office hours, evening tutor sessions (7-9 PM, Sunday through Thursday in Olin 205), etc.